-Hello everyone, I would like to introduce myself, I am the new boy here at Barrow Farm where I arrived in 2015.
+Hello everyone, I would like to introduce myself, I am Boycie and I arrived at Barrow Farm in 2015.
 I am an Exmoor pony like Tawny and we quickly became good friends, although Tawny does like to be boss.
 I let him, after all he does have vast experience at Barrow Farm and if I copy him at work hopefully I won’t go far wrong.
 Although we are both Exmoor ponies I missed out on being registered, unlike Tawny who proudly shows off his brands that prove his parentage.
 Sadly I have no idea who mum and dad were; I have had a very checkered history, several owners and even got stolen at one point.

 Barrow Farm found me advertised for sale on the Exmoor Pony Owners face book page.
 My then owner was very careful to find me a good home and very sad she was having to sell me.
 As you may know, Anne loves Exmoor ponies and as I was living fairly close by in Dartford she came to see me.
 Luckily for me she liked me and I came to Barrow Farm.
 After a trial to make sure I would settle to RDA Barrow Farm bought me.